dmouscher/nomic/Game_4/rules-s.md

 3) If Nomitron rolls a three, Nomitron does not vote.

 This roll can only happen once a turn.
 If the circumstances triggering Nomitron’s roll are re-reached after the initial roll, it will not trigger an additional roll.

+## 324

+Should any player mention or reference Bot-player, and all around good guy, @Nomitron in a message which also contains profanity<sup>[1]</sup> the offending player will lose 1 point for each such message posted.

+<sup>[1]</sup> Profanity is described here as any word included in the list found here:
+https<span>://</span>github.com/RobertJGabriel/Google-profanity-words/blob/master/list.txt